History of Eclipse Aviation: Timeline

 In early November 2008 a group of Eclipse 500 deposit-holders proposed forcing Eclipse Aviation into involuntary bankruptcy.
 Their plan was to apply to a Delaware court, Eclipse's state of incorporation, indicating that the company had defrauded customers by their actions of accepting deposits for aircraft that were supposed to be delivered within six months of the deposit payment being made, but had not been delivered.

-Eclipse CE Roel Pieper responded to this story saying: "I think there will be no judge who will do that.
+Eclipse CEO Roel Pieper responded to this story saying: "I think there will be no judge who will do that.
 I'm disappointed that these people think that way, but that is because of the previous culture and attitude around Eclipse, and I would have hoped that these people would give us the time to fix what needs to be fixed and then come back to us.
 I think most of them will understand that there are so many other financial obligations that doing something like this makes no sense, just causes more damage, and then they're not going to get any money anyway.
 I would be surprised if a bankruptcy judge would even go there with all the jobs at stake and all the other obligations at stake.
 I'm disappointed that these people hold a grudge against the company while they see the company changing."

 On 11 November 2008 EPAC Aviation, an Australian Eclipse 500 distributor filed suit against the company for unreturned deposits.

 In November 2008 it was announced that Eclipse had become a "strategic sponsor" of the Amsterdam-based EclipseJet MyGuide Amsterdam basketball team with Eclipse CEO Roel Pieper as the team's new president, indicating that the company had some monetary resources available for some projects.

 Former CEO Vern Raburn spoke at the VLJ forum held in West Palm Beach, Florida on 12 November 2008, indicating that he no longer had any connection to the company.
 In his keynote address to the conference he provided further information on the events at Eclipse Aviation in 2008.
 Of the aviation industry he said, "It's fraught with people whose comment to anything new is, 'It can't be done.
 It hasn't been done, so it shouldn't be done.'" and termed the industry, "phenomenally sad".
 He said that the FAA is "100 percent political" and placed the blame for the Eclipse congressional hearings on unions.
 On his departure from Eclipse, Raburn stated that it was not voluntary: "I got fired.
 The reason I got fired was simple: I pissed off the investors."
 Raburn went on to criticize anonymous bloggers, alluding to Eclipse Aviation Critic NG and the legal action he tried to take against them.
 He termed the bloggers "idiots and cowards ...
 They do it through anonymity ...
 They're cockroaches trying to hide under rocks."